FredDLR/hello-world/README.md

 The program is not very impressive in scale, but it is extremely impressive because of what ChatGPT actaully did.
 ChatGPT engineered a program for me!

-In the end of 2023, I have used Python to engineer and reverse engineer programs for me, which it does with no problems!
+In the end of 2023, I have used ChatGPT4 to create and explain what programs are doing, which it does with no problems!
 It has created songs which would take hours to create, in seconds.
 I have used it to explain code and legal documents to me in a way a child could understand.
 The impressive part, I feel, is that this is just the beginning of what AI is capable of doing.